How To Write a Book Review: A Practical Guide with Examples

 Enjoy your reading time, but jotting down notes along the way can greatly enhance your review.

-Mark passages that stand out or feel particularly memorable, note any emotional reactions as they arise, and keep track of questions that come up.
+Mark passages that stand out, note any emotional reactions, and keep track of questions that come up.

 Look for recurring patterns or themes, as these details will enrich your perspective and provide useful insights for your review.